KivlinLab/MASMC2019/index.md

 ## Abstracts

-Abstracts will be accepted from February 15th, 2019 to April 5th 2019
+Abstracts will be accepted from February 15th, 2019 to March 15th 2019.

+Submit abstracts directly to Brandon Matheny (pmatheny.at.utk.edu)